Confiscating mobile phones / Police / Police in schools

 - they have reasonable grounds to believe it is related to a criminal offence

-This power might be extended to an SSPO, depending on their Partnership agreement.
+This power might be extended to an SSPO, depending on their Partnership agreement with the school.

 Confiscating a phone for breaching school rules

-If a phone is confiscated in relation to breaching school rules, the school rules should make it clear when a mobile phone can be the cause of disciplinary measures.
+Schools should make it clear when a mobile phone can be confiscated for breaching school rules.
 This could be in relation to other school rules, such as disrupting a classroom.

-The decision to confiscate the phone in relation to school rules has to be “reasonable in the circumstances”.
+The decision to confiscate the phone in relation to a breach of school rules has to be “reasonable in the circumstances”.
 If you believe a confiscation was unreasonable, you may want to consider challenging this decision.
 In minor cases you might want to raise this in a complaint letter to the school.
-In more serious cases you may wish to approach a solicitor, as you can also raise this challenge in court.
+In more serious cases you may wish to approach a solicitor specialising in education law, as you can also raise this challenge in court.

-Once a phone has been confiscated, the member of staff has wide discretion about how long they keep it.
-You also can’t claim compensation against them if the phone is damaged while in their care.
+Once a phone has been confiscated, the member of staff has wide discretion about how long they keep it for.
+You are unable to claim compensation against the school if the phone is damaged while it is in their care.

 However, government guidance states that a teacher must consider whether it is appropriate to return the item to the pupil or parent.
-They also have to consider the child’s welfare.
+They also have to consider the child’s welfare when making this decision.

 If the child relies on their phone for important aspects of their life (for example, a young child who needs to communicate with their parents or safely navigate their route to and from school) it may be considered unsafe to confiscate their phone for an extended period.
 You may wish to raise this in a complaint to the school, if you believe that a mobile phone has been confiscated for too long.